piazz23/understand/README.md

 Understand
 ==========

-Gem to monitoring Rails process
+Gem to monitoring Rails processes

 WORK IN PROGRESS